Lactarius turpis: Description

 The cap is normally 4–20 cm in diameter.
 At first it has an involute margin and a somewhat depressed centre.
 The upper surface is olive brown or yellow-green and is often sticky or slimy in the middle.
 When young it has velvety zones and may be shaggy at the rim.
 Later it becomes funnel-shaped and the colour darkens to blackish.
 The gills are crowded, dirty white, stained olive-brown by old milk, which is initially white on contact with the air.
 They are somewhat decurrent.
 With potassium hydroxide or ammonia there is a purple reaction.

 The stipe is up to about 7 cm tall by 3 cm in diameter and it is similar in colour to the cap, but much lighter.
 It may have shallow pits (scrobiculae).
 The flesh is a dirty white and tends to turn brown.
 The taste (especially the abundant milk) is acrid.
 There is little smell.
-The spores are about 7x6 µ and are ornamented with a pattern of ridges.
+The spores are about 7x6 μ and are ornamented with a pattern of ridges.
+The spore print is cream in colour.

+Similar species

-A similar species in Pacific Northwest conifer forests, as well as Sitka spruce forests, is Lactarius olivaceo-umbrinus.
+A similar species in Pacific Northwest conifer forests, as well as Sitka spruce forests, is L. olivaceoumbrinus.
 Usually found growing individually, it has a stronger olive-brown colour on its cap and stipe, with dark spots on the latter.
+Also similar is L. atroviridis.

+Distribution and habitat

+Lactarius turpis is found naturally in Europe and Siberia, and has been introduced to Australia and New Zealand.
+It can also be found in North America, in the northeast (July–September) and near the West Coast (September–November).
+While especially associated with birch, it is also found with spruce, pine and other trees in mixed woodland.

 Edibility

-This species is reported to contain the mutagen necatorin (=7-hydroxycoumaro(5,6-c)cinnoline), and so it cannot be recommended for eating.
+This species contains the mutagenic chemical compound necatorin, so it cannot be recommended for eating.
 Boiling reduces the concentration of this compound, but does not effectively eliminate it.

 Probably due to the acrid taste, most western European authorities classify this mushroom as inedible or poor.
 However, it has popularly been used (after boiling) as a spice in mushroom dishes in northern and eastern Europe and Siberia (see Mushroom picking in Slavic culture).
 It is commercially available preserved in salt.
 Considered a choice mushroom in Russia, one of the best for pickling (salt only, no vinegar).